zooniverse/Zooniverse-React-Components/README.md

 Zooniverse-React-Components
 ===========================

-Build works against Node 14 and NPM 7.
+Build works against Node 16 and NPM 8.

 What the repo name says

-`npm i` to install dependencies
+`npm ci` to install dependencies

 Components should be added to the `src/components` folder and an export to `src/index.js`